-I’ve recently started using a new fishmongers that opened up near me.
-The quality of their fish is amazing and it’s always super fresh, so I’d been dying to try out a few new fish recipes with the salmon I recently got from there and the first dish I made was this succulent Teriyaki Glazed Salmon.
+I’ve recently started using an amazing new fishmongers that opened up near me.
+The quality of their fish is amazing and their fish monger is extremely knowledgeable (always a good sign), so I’ve been dying to try out a few new fish recipes with the produce I recently bought from there.
+This succulent Teriyaki Glazed Salmon is the first of those recipes and is definitely one of my favourites.

-Making your own teriyaki sauce is super easy and uses pantry ingredients that most people will have in their home – so no shopping necessary!
-When I make my own teriyaki sauce I’m able to easily control how sweet/salty the sauce is and gives me a little more control over the flavours I want to use.
-When I make a teriyaki sauce I like to make a large batch and then keep it in an airtight jar in the fridge.
+Making your own teriyaki sauce is unbelievably easy and uses pantry ingredients that most people will have in their home – so no shopping necessary!
+When I make my own teriyaki sauce I’m able to easily control how sweet/salty the sauce is and it gives me a little more control over the flavours I want to use.
+I like to make a large batch of it and then keep it in an airtight jar in the fridge.
 I can then use the sauce for any other teriyaki recipes I fancy in the following few weeks.
+I use it in both my Udon Noodle Soup and Teriyaki Stir Fry.

 - 1/4 cup / 60ml soy sauce